-The M.A. in Psychology program provides an educational foundation in the science and practice of psychology.
+The online M.A. in Psychology program provides an educational foundation in the science and practice of psychology.
 Graduates will be equipped with a broad foundation of research skills with the ability to serve in a wide range of professional contexts in a rapidly changing scientific and human services environment.
-The program allows students to apply their education directly to the workplace—using assessment, projects, and other measures to ensure practical, relevant, and immediately applicable learning.
+The online M.A in Psychology, Generalist Concentration program allows students to apply their education directly to the workplace—using assessment, projects, and other measures to ensure practical, relevant, and immediately applicable learning.
 Students must complete an Applied Research Project, which puts psychology in action, integrating program learning and applying this learning to an authentic workplace situation.
-The program may be completed in less than two years or in an accelerated 11-month format.
+The online program may be completed in less than two years or in an accelerated 11-month format.
 Graduates are equipped with a broad, foundational knowledge of psychology.

 • BCBA Foundation